 50+ miles

-Before booking a spa, do you look at the spa website or read online reviews?
+Before booking a spa, do you visit the spa website or read online reviews?

 Spa website